viratde/viratde/README.md

 ## 🚀 What I’m Working On

 - **Task Manager App** – A robust app with position-based task assignments, scheduling, and event management.
-- **Mutual Fund SIP App** – A fintech project for seamless mutual fund investments in India, integrating with AMC aggregators.
+- **Hotel Booking App** – A hotel booking project for seamless booking rooms, resorts and all.
 - **Custom Gradle Plugins** – Creating plugins for streamlined dependency and build management.

 ---